ExplainableML/eml_website/content/team/sanghwan-kim.md

 ---

 # Profile
-Sanghwan Kim is an ELLIS PhD researcher in the Explainable Machine Learning group supervised by Zeynep Akata at the Technical University of Munich, starting in 2024.
-He completed his Master’s degree in Data Science at ETH Zürich in 2023 and his Bachelor’s degree in Computer Engineering at KAIST in 2020.
-His primary research interests include diffusion models, multimodal learning, and continual learning.
+Sanghwan Kim is a PhD researcher in the Explainable Machine Learning group as part of the _European Laboratory for Learning and Intelligent Systems (ELLIS)_ program, co-supervised by Prof. Zeynep Akata and Dr. Yongqin Xian at Google, Zurich.
+He completed his Master’s degree in Data Science at ETH Zürich, Switzerland (2023) and his Bachelor’s degree in Electrical Engineering at KAIST, South Korea (2020).
+His primary research interests include VideoQA tasks, multimodal learning, and continual learning.